Is beekeeping right for me?

 How Much Time Does Beekeeping Take?

 During the spring and summer, however, there is much to do.
 We compare it to gardening and feel like it is a pretty good analogy.
 There is actually a little more weekly work to do in taking care of a garden than a beehive.
-During the spring and summer, gardens have grown quickly, and there are some weekly and monthly tasks to do like watering, pulling weeds, and harvesting.
-As summer fades, these chores start to taper off and there isn’t much to do.
+During the spring and summer, gardens have grown quickly, and there are some weekly and monthly tasks to do, like watering, pulling weeds, and harvesting.
+As summer fades, these chores start to taper off, and there isn’t much to do.

-Every fall they want the same thing, reduce the population size and get ready for winter.
+Bees follow this same pattern and their activities match the seasons.
+Every spring the bees want to do the same thing, forage for food, build comb, and swarm.
+Every fall, they want the same thing: reduce the population size and get ready for winter.
 In the big picture, you see that there are more responsibilities during the warm months and less during the winter.

 How much time then does it really take?
 During the warm months, it is good to check in on the colony every 1-2 weeks for a first or 2nd-year beekeeper.
 Closer to 2 weeks is better than weekly, and it’s not recommended to open the hive daily.

-Typical tasks when visiting the hives are refilling sugar syrup jars, checking on the queens progress, and adjusting frames.
-Sometimes you only need 5 minutes to refill the sugar syrup and make sure the bees are still there.
+Typical tasks when visiting the hives are refilling sugar syrup jars, checking on the queen's progress, and adjusting frames.
+Sometimes, you only need 5 minutes to refill the sugar syrup and make sure the bees are still there.

-Other times you’ll spend about 20 minutes a hive looking through frames.
+Other times, you’ll spend about 20 minutes a hive looking through frames.
 So every 7-14 days, you might spend 2 hours doing some beekeeping activities with 2 hives.
 Beekeepers tend to spend more than that, however, because it’s fun.

-Hives Are Heavy
+Beekeeping Equipment: Hives Are Heavy

-You might think, what do muscles have to do with taking care of bees.
+You might think, what do muscles have to do with taking care of bees?
 Everyone knows that bees are incredibly industrious and work day in and day out.
 As a result of this, they can store a lot of honey inside their colony.

 The honey is very heavy for how much room it actually takes up in the hive.
 Because of this, the beekeeping equipment can be cumbersome.
 Almost too heavy at times.

 Some hives have become popular as alternatives to the standard Langstroth hive most beekeepers use (the white boxes stacked on each other).
 These other hives are horizontally designed, so a beekeeper never has to lift a heavy box.
+It is important to select a hive style that is common in your area for easier equipment access and support.

 The part that requires some oomph is when you keep bees in a traditional Langstroth hive, and it has 4 boxes stacked up.
 To get to the 3rd box, the 4th box needs to be removed.
 These boxes, when full of honey, can we 40lbs+.
 It’s not so much it’s impossible, but it is something to consider.